oasys/pyegw/README.md

 - Locations / ERLs
 - Switches and Ports
 - Subnets
+- Endpoints

-The other services, Endpoints (Analog and PBX), Layer2 3rd Party, and WLAN), are currently not implemented.
+The Endpoints API only implements identifying endpoints by IP PBX extension, not via MAC or IP address.
+The other services, Layer2 3rd Party and WLAN, are currently not implemented.

 ## Common methods